visheshd/claude-devcontainer/docs/migration-guide.md

 1. **Claude Code extension loads properly**
 2. **MCP servers are available** (check terminal for serena/context7 commands)
 3. **.claude directory is mounted** (check `/home/claude-user/.claude` exists)
+   - ⚠️ **Security Note**: This mounts your personal Claude Code data (API tokens, settings, credentials)
+   - See [Security Guide](SECURITY.md) for privacy implications and opt-out instructions
 4. **Your custom mounts and settings are preserved**
 5. **All your custom extensions still work**